The Game Changers Project

 Game Changers is not a youth media program.
 We attract experienced emerging filmmakers (21-40) who reside in (or grew up in) one of the eight Game Changers cities and have solid production experience, including, shooting, writing, editing, and producing short video using professional HD cameras.
 During a 6-month fellowship, fellows receive a paid stipend, orientation and training, cameras (when available/needed) and assignments with organizations and/or subjects to produce work.

-The Game Changers Project is currently in production in eight US cities: New York, Philadelphia, Pittsburgh, Chicago, Milwaukee, New Orleans, Los Angeles, and Oakland.
+The Game Changers Project was in production in eight US cities: New York, Philadelphia, Pittsburgh, Chicago, Milwaukee, New Orleans, Los Angeles, and Oakland.

 GCP at Festivals

-We encourage our filmmakers to attend and submit their work to both local and national film festivals and events such as the Sundance Film Festival.
-We strive to change the conversation about inclusion and new audience development for underrepresented stories.
+Filmmakers attended and submitted their work to both local and national film festivals and events such as the Sundance Film Festival.
+We pushed to change the conversation about inclusion and new audience development for underrepresented stories.

 Films produced by the Game Changer Fellows are broadcast on WQED-TV, the nation’s first community-supported television station (our official media sponsor), and published on various digital networks, including MSNBC.com and HuffPost.